Version 5, February 16, 2015

-In addition, the Steering Committee has officially recognized these original members and major contributors as permanent voting members of the Steering Committee as long as they are active dues-paying members: Fran Allen-Leake, Blaise Barton, Harry Brotman, Hudson Fair, Michael Freeman, Rob Gillis, Craig Harding, Reid Hyams, Benj Kanters, Gary Khan, Danny Leake, Mike Konopka, Mary Mazurek, David Moss, and Joe Tortorici.
+In addition, the Steering Committee has officially recognized these original members and major contributors as permanent voting members of the Steering Committee as long as they are active dues-paying members: Fran Allen-Leake, Blaise Barton, Harry Brotman, Hudson Fair, Michael Freeman, Rob Gillis, Craig Harding, Reid Hyams, Benj Kanters, Gary Khan, Danny Leake, Mike Konopka, Mary Mazurek, David Moss, Joe Tortorici, and Jeff Leibovich.
 This list shall be amended automatically (without the need for a vote) with new qualifying former elected-Presidents or edited to reflect the passing of any of these individuals.
 Only those Presidents who have served a full term qualify for permanent Steering Committee status.

 EARS also recognizes the those original members and individuals who are not on the Steering Committee but greatly contributed early on to the inception and formation of EARS as Timothy Powell, Beth McKay, the late Jerry Soto, and the late former President Tom Haban.